Furniture Removal and Disposal Guide

 d) Social platforms to give away furniture

 These websites all accept old furniture - Freegle, Nextdoor, Freecycle, Facebook Marketplace, Gumtree, Auctioneer, and of course, yours truly, LoveJunk.
 The main difference between LoveJunk and all these other platforms is, ultimately, convenience.
-With a typical response time of less than 3 minutes, the same-day collection is absolutely standard.
+With a typical response time of fewer than 3 minutes, the same-day collection is absolutely standard.

 6. Donating your furniture to charity